By Lindsey M. McKee

 Wellness can encompass many different areas and visitors to The Christine Center can incorporate mental, physical and spiritual health into their experience.

 “When you get away from your daily life, it gives you space and time to view your life in a different way,” said Sue Jenkins, The Christine Center marketing coordinator.
 “That kind of reflection happens here.”

 For more than 36 years The Christine Center has offered a variety of wellness retreats and accommodations.
 Retreat options include yoga and meditation for physical and mental well-being as well as its spiritual retreats, a nod to its Franciscan founders.

+In early January, the “Peace in Every Breath” retreat aims to restore and rejuvenate through practicing mindfullness.
 Personal retreats apart from any program are encouraged as well.
 Although solitude is often the aim of a personal retreat, support is available with staff that includes a psychologist, massage therapist and a spiritual guide.